img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 High-rise residential buildings of over seven storeys or 18m, hospitals and care homes are a particular focus of the Building Safety Act.
 Credit: iStock

-Five years on from the Grenfell Tower disaster, the Building Safety Act 2022 became law in April, bringing a slew of reforms to the way residential buildings are built and maintained, and new protections for leaseholders.
+We are now six years on from the Grenfell Tower disaster.
+The Building Safety Act 2022 became law in England in April 2022, bringing a slew of reforms to the way residential buildings are built and maintained, as well as new protections for leaseholders.
+And now the secondary legislation has been published, which gives the details architects need to know ahead of the implementation deadline which is soon, very soon: 1 October 2023.
+This legislation affects all projects, with additional rules and responsibilities for ‘higher-risk buildings’.

-Changes in the 262-page document aim to reduce safety risks related to fire spread and structural failure through greater planning scrutiny, increased regulation of professional competence and the creation of new statutory roles during the design and construction of ‘higher-risk’ buildings.
+Changes set out in the act’s 262-page document aim to reduce safety risks related to fire spread and structural failure through greater planning scrutiny, increased regulation of professional competence and the creation of new statutory roles during the design and construction of higher-risk buildings.

 The focus is on high-rise residential buildings, hospitals and care homes that are at least 18m, or seven storeys, high, and contain at least two residential units.

-The overhaul of regulations will require building owners to demonstrate safety at each of three new ‘gateways’ for planning and design, construction and occupation.
-Compliance will be monitored by a newly-established Building Safety Regulator, with significant powers to demand documents and stop works, and a new National Regulator for Construction Products, with power to remove dangerous products from the market.
+The overhaul of regulations will require building owners to demonstrate safety at each of three new ‘gateways’: planning and design, construction and occupation.
+Compliance will be monitored by a newly established Building Safety Regulator with significant powers to demand documents and to stop works, and a new National Regulator for Construction Products with the power to remove dangerous products from the market.

-Leaseholder protections include the creation of a New Homes Ombudsman scheme and a ‘waterfall’ system of cost protection, to ensure that residents are the last in line to be liable for cladding and non-cladding related works.
+Leaseholder protections include the creation of a New Homes Ombudsman scheme and a ‘waterfall’ system of cost protection to ensure residents are the last in line to be liable for cladding and non-cladding related works.

-Arguably the most significant feature is the expansion of the principal designer role, under the 2015 Construction (Design and Management) Regulations, to include oversight of safety in higher-risk buildings.
+Arguably the most significant feature is the expansion of the principal designer role, under the 2015 Construction (Design and Management) Regulations, to include oversight of safety not just for higher-risk buildings but for all building projects.

-As well as construction site safety duties, principal designers will now be expected to plan, manage and monitor design work to ensure compliance with building regulations – and maintain a ‘golden thread’ of data on design decisions for fire and structural safety.
+As well as construction site safety duties, principal designers are now expected to plan, manage and monitor design work to ensure compliance with building regulations – and maintain a ‘golden thread’ of data on design decisions for fire and structural safety.

 If the new system can’t be insured, that will be a fundamental flaw